Build a Better IEP™

 Worried Your Grandchild May Have a Disability?
 Here's What to Do

 Cathy was worried about her grandson.
 He was almost three, and his speech was limited.
-She wanted her daughter to consult a speech therapist, and the conversation would be hard.
+She knew the conversation with her daughter would be hard.

 Continue Reading...